-These Common Structural Rules consist of two parts.
-Part One provides requirements common to both Double Hull Oil Tankers and Bulk Carriers and Part Two provides additional requirements applied to either Double Hull Oil Tankers or Bulk Carriers.
+These Common Structural Rules consist of two sub-parts.
+Sub-part One provides requirements common to both Double Hull Oil Tankers and Bulk Carriers and Sub-Part Two provides additional requirements applied to either Double Hull Oil Tankers or Bulk Carriers.

-Summary of changes from the 01 JAN 2014 Rules.
+Summary of changes from the 01 JAN 2023 Rules